Welcome! How can we help you today?

 Cleaning the USB-C port

 To clear away any dirt or debris from the USB-C charging port, use a clean and dry microfiber cloth.
-If moisture is present, ensure it is thoroughly dried with a microfiber cloth.
+If moisture is present, ensure it is thoroughly dried.
 To clear away any stubborn dirt or debris that is lodged deep inside the USB-C charging port, use a vacuum cleaner with a small nozzle, compressed air, or a soft cotton swab lightly dipped in pure alcohol.
 A non-metal pick, like a plastic toothpick, can be very effective for gently dislodging any stubborn particles.
 After cleaning, ensure you give it plenty of time to dry thoroughly.

 Inspect the port for any damage, especially to the central plastic "tongue."
-If this part is undamaged and clean, the cord should ideally click into place without needing to apply any force
+If this part is undamaged and clean, the cord should click into place without needing to apply any force.

 Cleaning the Housing